Sahil170595/Parallax/docs/FAQ.md

 python -m playwright install --with-deps
 ```

+See the [Quick Start Guide](QUICKSTART.md) for detailed instructions.

 ### Do I need API keys?

 Yes, at least one API key is required for LLM planning: